18.8 C

 Although the trial showed that relapse is more likely if you reduce antipsychotic medication, it did not show that relapse is inevitable.

-What does resiliency mean in the context of oppressive systems?
+What does consent mean in practice?

 PODCASTS